|

 Hello Donna and Sidewalk Astronomy Night folks,

 Members of the Chicago Astronomical Society (CAS) http://chicagoastro.org will be hosting a Public Star Party on Sidewalk Astronomy Night, Saturday night, May 19th at the Little Red School House 9800 South 104th Ave.
 (Willow Springs Rd.)
 Willow Springs, Illinois 60480.
-We do monthly star parties at this location and usually have somewhere around 6 to 12 telescopes and between 50 to 75 members of the public attending.
+We do monthly star parties at this location and

 Good Luck to all the Sidewalk Astronomy Night participants!